 The FNCA seeks a more comprehensive water analysis and understanding with the application of inter and trans-disciplinary approaches, the integration of ecological, economic, social and cultural dimensions, an improved water governance and citizen participation and a wide cross-collaboration among researchers, stakeholders, decision-makers and the public opinion.

-The FNCA carries out many scientific-technical activities, such as the “Iberian Congress on Water Management and Planning”, held each two years, scientific-technical workshops and publications and the FNCA involvement in national and international research projects.
+The FNCA research team carries out many scientific-technical activities, such as the “Iberian Congress on Water Management and Planning”, held each two years, scientific-technical workshops and publications and the FNCA involvement in national and international research projects around key research lines.
 It also carries out activities with concerned citizen movements, water managers, policy makers and the general public, carries out education and training actions and promotes artistic and recreational activities which contribute to increase the social support to the conservation of water-related ecosystems and associated natural and cultural heritage.

 The FNCA is member of the following international entities and networks: World Water Council (a world wide international multi-stakeholder platform); the Anna Lindh Foundation (an inter-governmental institution bringing together civil society and citizens across the Mediterranean); the International Network WATERLAT-GOBACIT (an inter- and transdisciplinary network for teaching, research and practical action on the politics and management of water); the international network Netwerc H20 (water governance at local scales); two Action Groups of EIP WATER (European Water Innovation in Water): NatureWat, (Nature-based technologies for innovation in water management and RiverRes (River restoration); the OECD Water Governance Initiative, WGI (an international multi-stakeholder network) and the External Advisory Board of the European tematic network FERTINNOWA (Transfer of Innovative techniques for sustainable water use in fertigated crops).
 FNCA is member of the Water Crimes Network, focusing on the inventory and assessment of illegal uses and irregularities around water in Europe.
 THe FNCA is also member of the EEB (European Environmental Bureau).